slatedocs/slate/source/includes/_appendixA.md

 			<td>Error Message</td>
 			<td>error_message</td>
 			<td>Bad data format:Failed to parse the date string provided in the data.
 Please use ISO8601 format.</td>
-			<td>A textual description of an error that occured while processing the transaction.</td>
+			<td>A textual description of an error that occurred while processing the transaction.</td>
 		</tr>
 		<tr>
 			<td>Out of Wallet / KYC Questions</td>
 			<td>oowQuestions</td>
 			<td></td>
 			<td>The set of questions, if any, provided by IDAnalytics.
 The encoding is JSON, described below.
-The property is not present when a GET is perfomed on a consumer/merchant application.</td>
+The property is not present when a GET is performed on a consumer/merchant application.</td>
 		</tr>
 		<tr>
 			<td>SMS Verification Sent</td>